lisadunlap/StringSight/scripts/README.md

 - Running metrics on results from previous pipeline runs
 - Debugging metrics computation without re-running the full pipeline

+### `run_from_config.py`
+Run the pipeline from a YAML configuration file.
+Useful for:
+- Reproducible experiments with saved configurations
+- Managing multiple datasets with different parameter sets
+- Sharing configurations with team members

 ### Dataset-specific convenience scripts:
 - `run_arena_pipeline.py` - For the Arena dataset
 - `run_webdev_pipeline.py` - For the WebDev dataset